-Everything’s Going My Way - 30 minutes ago
+Everything’s Going My Way - one month ago

 In a hotel, watching morning TV, waiting to give a book talk at a synagogue in Philadelphia.
 The thought pops into my mind: why am I alive, how many years have I been on Lithium, why can’t I remember the middle of the only poem I had committed to memory?
 Why is my dress […]

-Something Inside Had Died and I Just Can’t Fake It - 2 days ago
+Something Inside Had Died and I Just Can’t Fake It - one month ago

 When you finish a piece of writing, I recommend: printing it out, reading it aloud, make notes with a pencil, input the changes, put the pages in the potato bin for ten days to two weeks.
 Reread, delete 2-10,000 words, read a major Russian novel, ask a trusted reader for feedback (no first degree […]

-What Would You Do If I Sang Out of Tune? - 4 days ago
+What Would You Do If I Sang Out of Tune? - one month ago

 What do people mean when they talk about voice?
 For me, the first book I ever read that screamed voice was Catcher in the Rye.
 Then I discovered the confessional poets whose voices I loved.
 Is voice only first person?
 Is voice quirky, inflected, blood-soaked, ironic, quixotic, besotted, divided?
 Junot Diaz, David Sedaris.
 How […]